 MWCC will comply with Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
 The mission of the department is to train individuals for technical and/or non technical entry-level positions within various media industries.
-Mount Wachusett Community College's ADA Policy outlines accommodations available to students with disabilities.
-It is strongly recommended that prior to investing time and monetary resources, a prospective student with a known disability contact their Admissions Representative to discuss potential for success in the Media Arts Industries.
+MWCC's ADA Policy outlines accommodations available to students with disabilities.
+It is strongly recommended that prior to investing time and monetary resources, a prospective student with a known disability contact Admissions to discuss potential for success in the media arts industries.

-Persons with disabilities in any of the following areas are urged to speak to their Admissions Representative about these before entering this course of study:
+Persons with disabilities in any of the following areas are urged to speak with Admissions before entering this course of study: